aivillage/llm_router/README.md

 - [ ] Production docker image

 # Development
+1. Cargo first so you can generate a Cargo.lock
+2. Create a `.env_keys` file.
+It can be empty

 To launch a dev instance run `make up`, to run tests run `make test`, and to publish a development image run `make publish_dev`.